-Halloween has grown into a major festive season, and almost every city, town, theme park, kids museum, and zoo has some themed fun throughout October, and sometimes starting as early as September.
+Halloween has grown from a one-day event into a major festive season, and almost every city, town, theme park, kids museum, and zoo has some themed fun throughout September and October.
 Many families take special trips to their favorite Halloween destinations.
-See suggestions below for ten top spots (and see also many more Halloween events).
+Here are our suggestions for top places to visit during the spookiest of seasons.

 01 of 10